 Children learn by building relationships with their surrounding environment and our classrooms and outdoor spaces are designed to support this.
-The carefully planned and timulating physical environment encourages both autonomy and collaboration between children.
-Children are given time and space to explore natural and open-ended materials that are fully chosen by the teachers to support the development of transdisciplinary inquiry-based projects.
+The carefully planned and stimulating physical environment encourages both autonomy and collaboration between children.
+Children are given time and space to explore natural and open-ended materials that are chosen by the teachers to support the development of transdisciplinary inquiry-based projects.
 Emphasis is placed on students learning how to learn.
 Explicit learning outcomes and the learning process are made transparent to the students.
 Students and teachers work together to develop goals and strategies to improve learning.
 Learning often involves group activities focused on skills for leadership, social interaction, and problem-solving.

 Teaching & Learning

 The Primary Years Programme (PYP) ensures that learning is engaging, relevant, challenging and significant.
 A transdisciplinary and conceptual inquiry approach encapsulates these aspects of learning, underpinned by authentic integrated assessment.
 The PYP is a transformative learning and teaching experience and represents a commitment to student learning in an authentic and transdisciplinary context.
 A conceptual inquiry approach is a powerful vehicle for learning that values concepts and promotes meaning and understanding.
 It challenges students to engage critically and creatively with significant ideas beyond the surface level of knowing.
 PYP teachers use powerful, broad and abstract concepts as a lens to organize learning within units of inquiry and subject-specific learning.